aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 Next, click on the Store icon in the Teams client and then click "Upload a custom app" at the lower left – the file will be located in your Downloads folder and it's called **teams-sample-app-package.zip** (if you are using the Azure version) or **ContosoTalent.zip** if you built it yourself.

 # PART 2: Deploying and testing locally
+(!TODO: fix the source location)
 In Part 2 of the lab, you’ll get a chance to run the app locally, make some minor changes, and then reload the app in Teams.
 First, you’ll need to grab the source code, which is located in the **microsoft-teams-sample-talent-acquisition** folder with this lab.

 Open the solution in Visual Studio by double-clicking on the .sln file.
 Leave it open for now – we’ll come back to it later.

 ## Step 4: Create a bot through Bot Framework (Optional)
-Next, you need to register a bot through the Bot Framework portal.
+(!TODO: Change these instructions to use App Studio) Next, you need to register a bot through the Bot Framework portal.
 Navigate in your browser to https://dev.botframework.com/bots/new
 Click on the "Sign in" button and log on with your demo tenant or MSA credentials.
 Agree to the Terms and Conditions if necessary, and you should see a page that looks like what's below.
 Fill it in according to the instructions.
 ![A screenshot of registering a new bot](Images/s4_1.png)